Opel Kapitän: Kapitän (1951–1953)

 The 1951 Kapitän, introduced in March 1951, was a stylistically slightly modernized version of the old model; technically it was much the same.
-The engine's compression ratio rose from 6.0:1 to 6.25 to 1, its output from 55 PS to 58 PS.
+The engine's compression ratio rose from 6.0:1 to 6.25:1, its output from 55 PS to 58 PS.

-From the outside the car was readily distinguished from the first post-war Kapitäns, thanks to an abundance of chrome and a US style grill at the front.
+From the outside the car was readily distinguished from the first post-war Kapitäns, thanks to an abundance of chrome and a US style grille at the front.
 This was the most modern large mass-produced car in Europe during the immediate pre-and postwar years.
 Competitive Mercedes models with flat, upright, one piece windscreen and external headlamps seemed from another age in spite of their greater prestige value.
 The result was that this solidly built and comfortable car lost rapidly in value and maintenance effort, with few second-hand buyers being able to afford to tax and insure a 2.5-litre engine at the time.
 Power later increased to 60 PS, as better petrol quality allowed manufacturers to increase compression ratios.

 From March 1951 up to July 1953, Opel built 48,562 cars of this series.

 Kapitän (1953–1958)

 In November 1953, Opel launched a completely new Kapitän that was longer and wider than its predecessor.
 The new generation featured a revised rear live axle, a rear stabilizing bar and slightly enlarged drum brakes.
 Carried over was the six-cylinder engine, though its compression ratio was raised to 7.0:1, giving 68 PS initially.
 For 1955, output rose to 71 PS and it was further enhanced to 75 PS for 1956.

 Like the smaller Olympia Rekord, which somewhat resembled 1953 US Plymouth models (such as the Cranbrook), the Kapitän used a similar design language.

 Model year 1956 saw a mild facelift with a more up-to-date grille, bezeled headlamps, larger front indicator lights and revised side trim.
 The 1956 reached a top speed of 140 km/h and consumed 13 L/100 km.

 From May 1957, a semi-automatic three-speed overdrive transmission with an additional fourth gear became available on request.

 From November 1953 to February 1958, 154,098 Kapitäns were built.
-In its time, this generation was the third-most popular car in Germany behind Volkswagen´s Beetle and Opel's own Rekord (Oswald, p.
+In its time, this generation was the third-most popular car in Germany behind Volkswagen's Beetle and Opel's own Rekord (Oswald, p.
 73).